 Product licenses are amortized on a straight-line basis over the contractual term of the acquired license.
 Pharmacy licenses are amortized on a straight-line basis over their estimated useful life of approximately seven years.
 Patents and drug approvals are amortized on a straight-line basis over the legal life of the respective patent, ranging from five to twenty years, or its economic life, if shorter.
-Brand names are amortized on a straight-line basis over the legal life of a straight-line basis over the legal life of the respective patent, ranging from five to twenty years, or its economic life, if shorter.
+Brand names are amortized on a straight-line basis over the estimated economic life of the brand name estimated at ten years.
 Trademarks are amortized on a straight-line basis over the legal life of the respective trademark, being ten years, or its economic life, if shorter.
 Customer lists are amortized on a straight-line basis over a period of seven to twelve years.